 Uruguay is ranked within the top 100 startup ecosystems globally.

-Uruguay’s startup scene is best represented in Software and Data, Fintech, and in Ecommerce & and Retail.
+Uruguay’s startup scene is best represented in Software and Data, Fintech, and in and Fintech.

 |2023 National Rank & Change||City||Global Rank & Change||Total Score||Quantity Score||Quality Score||Business Score|

 On our map, you can explore a total of 10 startups for Software and Data.